Tommy Prince: Honours and legacy

 In 2013, the United States Congress passed a bill to award the 1st Special Service Force the Congressional Gold Medal.

-In 2016, a play about Prince by playwright Alanis King, "Tommy Prince Story", was published and critically acclaimed.
+In 2016, a play about Prince by playwright Alanis King, Tommy Prince Story, was published and critically acclaimed.

 In 2016, a plaque honouring Tommy Prince was installed in the main floor of the Legislative Building of the Province of Manitoba in Winnipeg, Manitoba.

+On 18 March 2018 the Winnipeg City Council named a recreational facility in Winnipeg after Prince, the Sergeant Tommy Prince Place in Point Douglas.
+The ceremony involved members of the Canadian Armed Forces and city dignitaries.
+Point Douglas Councillor Mike Pagtakhan stated that “Sergeant Tommy Prince is a national and international icon of courage.”

 In 2019, Tommy Prince was named one of the Persons of National Historic Significance of Canada, on the advice of the national Historic Sites & Monuments Board of Canada.

-In November, 2019, a Bravery In Arms documentary was produced of the First Special Service Force assault on Monte Majo, in which Prince's unparalleled forward combat achievement had prepared the way for a strategically crucial action.
+In November 2019, a Bravery in Arms documentary was produced of the First Special Service Force assault on Monte Majo, in which Prince's unparalleled forward combat achievement had prepared the way for a strategically crucial action.
 In the documentary, Prince's accomplishment was described while showing the actual location of the battle.

 In June 2020, a group of Conservative Party of Canada Members of Parliament started a petition and sent a letter to Finance Minister Bill Morneau and Governor of the Bank of Canada Tiff Macklem advocating for Prince's face to be displayed on the Canadian $5 bill.

 On 17 October 2022 it was announced that Tommy Prince would be the subject of a postage stamp to be issued 28 October 2022, by Canada Post.
 The stamp shows Prince in his 2 PPCLI uniform from his Korean War period with a background of the Northern Lights (aurora borealis), his name with the designation MM (Military Medal), his decorations and mention of the Silver Star.
 The official presentation ceremony of the Tommy Prince postage stamp was attended and featured speeches by Prince's son Tommy Prince Jr. and by singer Willam Prince, a cousin of the family, who sang a song by Buffy Sainte Marie at the event.

+On 3 February 2023, the Brandon School Division officially named the Crocus Plains Regional Secondary School library the Tommy Prince Library.
+There is also a three-panel display that highlights Prince's various military accomplishments.
+The dedication ceremony involved dignitaries from different segments of the Westman Region community, including Brandon School Division board trustees, Canadian Forces Base Shilo members and City of Brandon officials including Mayor Jeff Fawcett, as well as Prince's son Tommy Prince Jr. and nephew Jim Bear.